ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 ## Introduction

-This repository contains files and information required to sync the tasks from Microsoft Planner to an Excel file stored in SharePoint, which can then be read by Power BI; so in simple terms it provides an automatic sync between Planner and Power BI.
+This repository contains files and information required to sync the tasks from Microsoft Planner to an Excel file stored in SharePoint, which can then be read by Power BI; so in simple terms it provides an automatic sync between all Planner plans and Power BI.
 The flow has been updated a couple of times and so you need to watch both the original video @ https://youtu.be/-U1Nnj95VMo and then follow it up with https://youtu.be/82aYZBKiwoA

 The repository contains two versions of the PowerAutomate flow.
 The original flow is available in this zip - ExportPlannertaskstoExcel-original.zip and the flow map is shown in Flow map.pdf if you need to build it from scratch.